 NQV Media returns today with a brand new selection of short films in The Boy is Mine.
-Each short exploring the boundaries of love, belonging and partnership.
+Each short explores the boundaries of love, belonging and partnership.
 With five tales that take us from Mexico to the UK and Sweden.
-While at the same time, delving into universal themes of jealousy, beauty and attachment.
+While at the same time delving into universal themes of jealousy, beauty and attachment.

 Next up is Johnny, a tale of two unlikely companions, one timid and unsure, while the other is full of energy and artistic desire.
 But, can they both find more than just a fleeting romance in the arms of each other?
 Or will the unspoken doubts in their minds stop the birth of a new romance?

 These questions also find a powerful voice in Debut as two young models meet in the studio of a female magazine photographer.
-The spark of desire instantly lit as an impromptu photoshoot becomes a heated and dangerous experiment in sexual art.
-One that will ultimately raise questions about the thin divide between art and porn.
+Here the spark of desire is instantly lit as an impromptu photoshoot becomes a heated and dangerous experiment in sexual art – one that will ultimately raise questions about the thin divide between art and porn.
 Finally, Guardian explores the mental turmoil of a life lived in compartments.
-One with a loving boyfriend, and one in a world of suppressed individuality.
-With the choice between freedom and love or denial and safety haunting young Manuel.
+One, with a loving boyfriend and one in a world of suppressed individuality.
+The choice between freedom and love or denial and safety haunting Manuel.

 Of course, it’s no secret that we are huge fans of NQV’s short film collections.
 And while The Boy is Mine never quite reaches the heights of The Italian Boys, it is undoubtedly another great curated collection.
-Each short offering a window on themes of obsession, desire and love.
+Each short, offering us a window on themes of obsession, desire and love.